xrick/d2l-en-tensorflow/chapter_introduction/index.md

   [CNTK](https://github.com/Microsoft/CNTK), [Caffe 2](https://github.com/caffe2/caffe2), and [Apache MxNet](https://github.com/apache/incubator-mxnet).
 The third generation of tools, namely imperative tools for deep learning, was arguably spearheaded by [Chainer](https://github.com/chainer/chainer), which used a syntax similar to Python NumPy to describe models.
-  This idea was adopted by [PyTorch](https://github.com/pytorch/pytorch), the [Keras API](https://github.com/keras-team/keras) which works with TensorFlow, CNTK, and Theano, and the [Gluon API](https://github.com/apache/incubator-mxnet) of MXNet.
+  This idea was adopted by [PyTorch](https://github.com/pytorch/pytorch), the [Gluon API](https://github.com/apache/incubator-mxnet) of MXNet, and the [Keras API](https://github.com/keras-team/keras) which works with TensorFlow, CNTK, and Theano.
   It is the TensorFlow+Keras combination that this course uses to teach deep learning.

 The division of labor between systems researchers building better tools